kuleshov/audio-super-res/README.md

   --lr LR               learning rate
 ```

-For example, to run the model on data prepared for the single speaker dataset, you may do the following.
+For example, to run the model on data prepared for the single speaker dataset, you would type:

 ```
 python run.py train \